nansencenter/sea_ice_type_cnn_training/README.md

 If you want to run the training with scenes that are belong to a specific season of the year(spring,summer,etc), then you can set `beginning_day_of_year` and `ending_day_of_year` variable in the script in order to make use of the files that are only belong to the period of year between these two numbers.
 These two numbers are start and end day count from the beginning of the year for reading data between them.

-Train the tensorflow can be done writing this command:
+Train the tensorflow can be done by writing this command:

 ```python
 python train_model.py